Robot as a service: History

 The initial design and implementation of applying service-oriented computing in embedded systems and robots was presented in the 49th IFIP 10.4 Workgroups meeting in February 2006.
 In the initial design, a robot is the service client that looks up the service registry and consumes Web services on remote sites.
-Evolved from service-oriented robot, Robot as a Service is an all-in-one SOA unit, that is, the unit includes services for performing functionality, service directory for discovery and publishing, and applications for client’s direct access.
+Evolved from service-oriented robot, robot as a service is an all-in-one SOA unit; that is, the unit includes services for performing functionality, service directory for discovery and publishing, and applications for client's direct access.
 This all-in-one design gives the robot unit tools and capacity to be a self-contained cloud unit in the cloud computing environment.
 Based on RaaS concepts, a Visual IoT/Robotics Programming Language Environment (VIPLE) has been developed.

-RaaS architecture
+Architecture

 RaaS follows SOA and is a cloud computing unit.
 A RaaS unit acts as a service provider, a service broker, and as a service client: